bluekvirus/Stage.js/implementation/HOWTO.md

 By using named views and their `navRegion` properties, our navigation mechanism enables endless possibilities in combining views in hierarchies.

 ####What's a Context?
-A *Context* is a special *Marionette.Layout* view object. *Context*s only appear on the application's context region (each application can have only 1 such region).
+A *Context* is a special view object. *Context*s only appear on the application's context region (each application can have only 1 such region).
 If you have more than 1 *Context*s defined, they will automatically swap on the context region in response to the navigation event.
 You will not have more than 1 active *Context* at any given time.

 A *Context* can also guard itself from being viewed by certain user by utilizing the `guard` property (a function) before switched to in navigation.
 This is good for automatically jumping to other contexts if the targeted one requires authenticated user in session.

 alias: Page

-####What's a Regional?
+####What's a View?
-A *Regional* is a *Marionette.xView* (*ItemView, Layout, CollectionView and CompositeView*) with name, it is to be shown on a region in template of your application or any *Marionette.Layout* instance.
-As you can see, since a *Context* is a *Layout* with extra functions, *Regional*s will be used closely with it.
-You can link a *Regional* with a *Context* by putting the *Regional*'s name in the *Context*'s template.
-Read more about *Regional* in the **Quick steps** section.
+A *View* is a template with data, interactions and optionally a name. it is to be shown on a region in template of your application or another view instance (both contexts and normal views).
+Only named views can be used as template shortcuts (through tag attributes).

-**Update**: We are merging this concept with *View* in general.
+**Note**: We have merged the old *Regional* concept with *View* in general.
 Future releases will not distinguish between *Regional*s and named *View*s.

 alias: Area, named View

 ####Remote data handling?
 Modern web application generates views according to user data dynamically.
-This is why we picked *Backbone/Marionette* as our implementation base -- to use dynamic views rendered through data.
+This is why we picked *Backbone* as our view engine.
 However, the way we handle remote data in our framework is a bit different than the original design in *Backbone*.

+Since most of the application state comes from the server, try **NOT** to use *Model*/*Collection* directly in views.
+Managing locally cached data can backfire badly if your design requirement is vague.
+You are advised to make the data interfacing/manipulation layer as thin as possible.
+Operate on plain data object/array as much as possible. (e.g Bind pagination, sorting and filtering as view actions/listeners instead of *Collection* methods, unless you have a requirement to operate on locally cached data)

 **Important:** We introduce a unified *DATA API* for handling all the in/out of remote server data, skipping the *Model/Collection* centered way of data manipulation. *Model/Collection* are only used as dumb data snapshot object on the client side to support views.
 The goal is to make the data interfacing layer *as thin as possible*.
 You will find more details in the **Quick steps** section.

 ####Reuse view definitions?
-For *Regional*s (or any *Marionette.xView*) that you need to use again and again but with different configuration (e.g a Datagrid).
+For views that you need to use again and again but with different configuration (e.g a Datagrid).
 Register it as a *Widget* or, in case of a basic input, an *Editor*.
 These reusable view definitions are call *Reusable*s in the framework.
 Think in terms of the **List and Container** technique as much as possible when creating them.

 ####Glue through events
 We encourage event programming in this framework.
 We glue views into a functioning whole by using meta-events.
 Whenever an interaction or transition happens (e.g navigation, context-swap, login, error, data-ready...), instead of calling the actual *doer*s, **fire/trigger an event first and provide a default listener**, so that later the actual behavior triggered by this event can be changed without affecting the glue/interfacing logic.
 Read carefully through the **Events** subsection in **Quick steps** below so you understand how to implement and extend application behaviors mainly through events.